mohamedamine99/esp32-iot-temperature-and-humidity-monitoring-with-firebase-real-time-data-base/README.md

 ### Hardware Requirements:
 * ESP32 development board (any ESP32 board is okay, for this project we will be using the ESP32 DevKit v1).
-* DHT11 temperature and humidity sensor.
+* DHT11 temperature and humidity sensor or sensor module .
 * x2 RGB LEDs
 * x6 390 ohm resistors
-* one 10K resistor
+* one 10K resistor (in case you have the sensorwithout the module since the module has a built-in resistor)
 * Breadboard
 * Wires